 Roseneath Theatre’s 34th Season – Be True To You – is our most ambitious and groundbreaking season to date.
 This season we encourage our young audiences to be true to themselves and positively embrace the world around them.
 Through these compelling stories we invite students to reflect on their own sense of self while supporting their peers and family to be true to themselves as well.
 Our season’s social justice and equity-themes tackle gender identity, homophobia, mental health, racism, diversity of family, Indigenous culture, bullying and more.
 Opening the season is an 8-week US venue tour of The Money Tree, which includes a week of school performances in Las Vegas.
 Following this is an Ontario school tour of Outside, our show that addresses homophobia and encourages Gay-Straight Alliances, which also lands for a week of school performances at Buddies in Bad Times Theatre in November.
 The second half of our season will include a remount of Birds of a Feather, our successful elementary production that explores diversity of family, including families with two moms and two dads.
-After March Break, we will be touring the World Premiere of Ladies and Gentlemen, Boys and Girls, a new play focused on gender identity featuring a transgender performer in the lead role.
+After March Break, we will be touring the World Premiere of Ladies and Gentlemen, Boys and Girls, a new play focused on gender identity featuring a performer who has transitioned in the lead role.
 Rounding out the season is our acclaimed Indigenous production of Spirit Horse which will tour Ontario schools as well as being presented for one week in Ottawa schools with our partners at MASC and two weeks in Vancouver with Carousel Theatre for Young People.

 Click here for Upcoming Educator Previews

 Themes: Homophobia, Bullying, Mental Health, GSAs